landoncrabtree/ctf-archive/README.md

-# CTF Writeups and Assets Repository
+# Capture The Flag (CTF) Challenges

 Welcome to my Capture The Flag (CTF) repository!
-This repository contains a collection of writeups, challenges, solutions, and assets from various CTF competitions I have participated in.
-Whether you're looking to learn from my experiences or simply want to explore some interesting challenges, you've come to the right place.
+This repository contains a collection of challenge assets from various CTF competitions I have participated in.

 **Table of Contents:**